tnichols217/notes/Trevor Nichols-CV.md

 **Feb 2025 - Current**
 ```
 ````
 **Dr. Jolly Bioinformatics Lab | Cleveland, OH, USA**
+%% Built and managed CI pipelines to assist on the software side of bioinformatics.
+Repackaged and assisted with the usage of software throughout the lab for large data analysis. %%
 - **Built CI pipelines** to build and use specialized bioinformatics software
 	- Utilized both Nix and GitHub Actions for artifact building and dev environments
 	- Rearchitected and revitalized software to be able to use full advantage of current hardware